Pingpong403/ToonVil-Card-Generator/README.md

 ## How to Use this Generator
 1) Place the desired files in their designated folders
-2) Run `generator.exe` to assemble the cards.
+2) Run `ToonVil-Card-Generator.exe` to assemble the cards.
 They will be found in -Exports

 ## Disclaimer
 I did not create, nor was I involved in the development of, any official Villainous titles.
 I am not affiliated with Ravensburger (RA) in any way.
 I am not receiving financial compensation from RA or any other third party.